 - Science Museum — aviation, computing, medicine, and the history of the Industrial Revolution

-- National Portrait Gallery — recently reopened after renovation, with an exceptional collection of British history through portraiture
+- National Portrait Gallery — reopened in 2023 after a major renovation, with an exceptional collection of British history told through portraiture

-Outside London, most major city museums are also free: the Manchester Museum, Manchester Art Gallery, and Science and Industry Museum; the Tate Liverpool, Merseyside Maritime Museum, and International Slavery Museum; the National Museum of Scotland in Edinburgh; and the National Museum Wales in Cardiff.
-Getting into these for free and spending a full day is genuinely one of the best values in European travel.
+Outside London, most major city museums are also free: the Manchester Museum, Manchester Art Gallery, and Science and Industry Museum; the Museum of Liverpool, the Walker Art Gallery, and World Museum in Liverpool; the National Museum of Scotland in Edinburgh; and the National Museum Wales in Cardiff.
+Getting into these for free and spending a full day is one of the best values in European travel.

 Transport: Book in Advance, Save a Fortune